canonical/k8s-snap/docs/src/snap/explanation/datastore/k8s-dqlite.md

 This page explains the behaviour of the managed dqlite cluster.
-See How-To [Configure Canonical Kubernetes with dqlite][how-to-dqlite] for steps to deploy Canonical Kubernetes with a managed etcd datastore.
+See How-To [Configure Canonical Kubernetes with dqlite][how-to-dqlite] for steps to deploy Canonical Kubernetes with a managed dqlite datastore.

 ## Topology